 - In Super Paradise visit Jackie O’ Restaurant, overlooking the beach, for lunch or dinner with fine cuisine

-Delos (or Dilos) island, a UNESCO listed World Heritage Site, is the birthplace of twins Apollo and Artemis gods and houses a large sanctuary that was built to honour them.
-Delos is the most important archaeological centre of the Cycladic islands.
+Delos (or Dilos) island, a UNESCO-listed World Heritage Site, is the birthplace of the twin Apollo and Artemis gods and houses a large sanctuary.

-Delos’ highest hill is Kythnos at 112m, south of the archaeological site which offers a hiking opportunity and a sweeping panoramic view of the islands around.
-On top, you can rest on the broken stones of the once foundations of Zeus Sanctuary.
+Delos’ highest hill is Kyνthos at 112m, south of the archaeological site which offers a hiking opportunity and a sweeping panoramic view of the islands around.
+On top, you can rest on the broken stones of the foundations of Zeus Sanctuary.

-- Scandinavian Bar & club in Mykonos town attracting mostly a younger crowd
+- Scandinavian Bar & club in town attracting mostly a younger crowd

 Day 3.
 Explore Mykonos Quiet Beaches of Agios Sostis & Fokos

-Go to Agios Sostis or Fokos or both beaches.
-They have no beachfront bars, parties or sun beds, it will be just you and a few other likeminded people around.
+Two of the best quiet beaches on Mykonos Island are Agios Sostis Beach and Fokos Beach.
+They have no beachfront bars, parties, or sunbeds, it will be just you and a few other like-minded people around.

-Take the boat to Impressive Caves of Tragonisi
+Take a Small Boat to the Impressive Caves of Tragonisi

 The islet of Tragonisi or Dragonisi is on the east side of Mykonos, a mile away from Mykonos.
-It is a protected tiny island famous for its caves, its tiny church where once a year and only-for-men festival is held and for being a haven for the monachus-monachus seal.
+It is a protected tiny island famous for its caves, its tiny church where once a year an only-for-men festival is held, and for being a haven for the monachus-monachus seal.

-Tragonisi is favoured by divers for its rich underwater sea life and for being the exclusive habitat of the yellow sea anemone.
+Tragonisi is favored by divers for its rich underwater sea life and for being the exclusive habitat of the yellow sea anemone.

-Six kilometres north of Chora is the working Armenistis lighthouse of 1891 guiding the traffic between Mykonos and the neighbouring Tinos island.
+Six km north of Chora is the working Armenistis lighthouse of 1891 guiding the traffic between Mykonos and the neighboring Tinos island.

-The Armenistis Lighthouse, a 19-metre construction that flashes a white signal every ten seconds.
+The Armenistis Lighthouse is a 19-meter construction that flashes a white signal every ten seconds.
 The best time to visit is around sunset when you can see the lights of the Mykonos and Tinos islands.

 - Queen of Mykonos, an evening warmup glam cocktail spot in Mykonos town

-- Babylon in Mykonos town, a gay and straight clubbers alike club, with great drinks and by the sea view
+- Babylon in Mykonos town, gay and straight clubbers alike club, with great drinks and the sea view

-There are many interesting, alternative, cultural and historical places that you can visit in Mykonos and in all the Cyclades islands.
-Some suggestions that I have explored and would love to revisit are:
+There are many interesting, alternative, cultural, and historical places that you can visit in Mykonos such as:

 - Lena’s House Museum, an authentic sample of a Mykonian middle-class family house of the 19th century